adeposting/notes/_pages/2025/07/05/vibe-coding-using-cursor-like-its-kiro.md

 4. **Execution Phase:**

    * Implement tasks, update status in real time, and maintain traceability.
-   * After each task, write detailed accomplishments and audit files.
+   * After each task, write detailed reports and audit files.
    * Verify codebase and process against requirements, design, and tasks.
    * Update specs as needed, always documenting rationale and maintaining auditability.